thiagomarquessp/mash_automation/README.md

 # Test automation script for Mash

-This repository contains test suite for
+This repository contains test framework based on Python, Robot Framework and Selenium

-## Used technologies
+## Tools used

 - PyCharm 2018.2
 - Python 3.7